-Nominations are open December 17, 2012 and close on February 15, 2013.
+Nominations will open in October 2013 and close on Friday, February 14th, 2014.
 A call for nominations is announced with a news release and email to all past attendees of the Environment Virginia Symposium.
 Nominations are submitted online for any living Virginia citizen aged 18 and over.
 A 250-word rationale is submitted by the nominator to explain why the nominee is a deserving candidate.
-All nominations are usually held in consideration, but the conference office reserves the right to eliminate candidates that do not meet the criteria contained in the rules and regulations associated with the award (e.g. posthumous nominations, previous winners, etc.).
+All nominations are usually held in consideration, but the VMI Center for Leadership and Ethics reserves the right to eliminate candidates that do not meet the criteria contained in the rules and regulations associated with the award (e.g. posthumous nominations, previous winners, etc.).

-Nominees must officially accept the nomination in order to be placed on the official ballot.
-Nominees are contacted by phone or email by the office and are permitted to fact-check and approve their nomination criteria before ballot posting.
-Candidates with multiple nominations will review all submissions for accuracy.
-Each nomination is posted.
+Nominees must officially accept the nomination in order to be placed on the ballot.
+Nominees are contacted by phone or email and are permitted to fact-check and approve their nomination criteria before ballot posting.
+A candidate can be nominated multiple times.
+If a candidate has multiple nominations, the candidate will review each submission for accuracy.
+Each nomination a candidate receives and approves will be posted.
 Nominees are also provided with the name of their nominator, information on the selection process, and the date the winner will be notified.

-Registered attendees of the symposium will be invited to participate in online voting, March 4 through March 22, 2013, for the nominee of their choice.
-The top 10% of vote recipients are referred to a Selection Committee which is comprised of previous Erchul Award winners.
+Registered attendees of the symposium will be invited to participate in online voting in March 2014, for the nominee of their choice.
+Nominees with at least 10% of the total vote are referred to a Selection Committee which is comprised of previous Erchul Award winners.

 Selection of the Winner

-The Selection Committee will determine the final winner via teleconference the week of March 29, 2013 with Major DeHart and Captain Rabern.
+The Selection Committee will determine the final winner via teleconference in late March 2014.
 If the committee cannot decide between two nominees, then the nominee with the greater number of online votes will be selected as the winner.
-The winner will be contacted prior to the start of the conference and given a complimentary ticket to the Environment Virginia Banquet.
-A commemorative plaque and check for $1,500 will be awarded during the banquet awards ceremony.
-Winners are eligible to receive the award only once, but are invited to participate in the Selection Committee for all future candidates.
+The winner will be contacted in late March and given two complimentary tickets to the Environment Virginia Awards Lunch, Tuesday, 8 April.
+A commemorative plaque and check for $1,500 will be awarded during the awards ceremony.
+The monies are donated to the non-profit environmental group of the winner’s choice.
+Winners are eligible to receive the award only once, but are invited in the future to participate in the Selection Committee.
 The previous year's winner will also be invited to be on stage to present the award.